8 Financial statements: A second look

 Below we explore how these attributes are reflected in Compustat.
 As in Chapter 6, we will focus on two tables from Compustat’s North American database: comp.funda and comp.company and we will construct a table funda_mod that contains the “standard” set of observations for Compustat.

-We begin by setting up objects for the remote data frames we used in Chapter 6.
+We begin by setting up the remote data frames we used in Chapter 6.

 db <- dbConnect(RPostgres::Postgres(), bigint = "integer")